Are you a busy mom in need of Elf on the Shelf ideas? You and every other mom on the planet, right?

 Don’t you think he looks tired?
 I bet he wanted a break.
 It’s a long fly to the North Pole!

-Or better yet, read and pin this post about what to say when your Elf forgets to move.
+Or better yet, read and pin 14 Reasons Your Elf Didn’t Move about what to say when your Elf forgets to move.
 (Her ideas are way better than mine).

 So tell me busy mom, do you love or loathe the Elf on the Shelf?
 What are your best Elf on the Shelf ideas?